 Sometimes there just isn’t enough time in the day—so you have to multi-task.
 I’ll do barre moves while I hold my son up on the counter to play in the kitchen sink; or take work calls while running (with the disclaimer that I may be heavily breathing while talking).

-If you’re home with the kids and they’re napping or otherwise occupied, harness that free time at home by investing in a treadmill or elliptical, or whatever.
+If you’re home with the kids and they’re napping or otherwise occupied, harness that free time at home by investing in a treadmill or elliptical, or whatever (or try these at-home workouts for new moms).
 This also comes in handy during treacherous weather.

 Make it a family affair.